PeterAustinMoore/EnergyStarAPI/README.md

 Successful EnergyStar API calls return XML responses that need to be parsed.

-Errors are returned, unfortunately, not uniformly returned (either as HTML or XML).
+Errors are, unfortunately, not uniformly returned (either as HTML or XML).
 Therefore the full text of error response is returned at this time.

 ## Functions